Why Proper Disposal of Unused Medications Is So Important

 Download the event flyer here: Naloxone Training 6-14-18

 Each month from February through June 2018, a new message will be released.
-The April 2018 message focuses on the proper disposal of unneeded medications.
+The June 2018 message focuses on the safe use of medications.
 The message also showcases the statewide addiction helpline: 1-833-2FINDHELP.

 BHA Youth Advisory Committee Conducts Medication Takeback Survey